tcutillo/Tiziano_TurnIn/README.md

+## HOUSEKEEPING

+Do me a favor and organize your root directory into three folders.

+// WORK COMPLETED
+// WORK IN PROGRESS
+// RESUME AND JOB PLACEMENT DOCUMENTS.

-# HRT ASSIGNMENT
+### HRT ASSIGNMENT
 - Ying Guan <ying@hudson-trading.com>

-I would reach out to her and tell her you are nervous and need additional time.